Millions of Children Develop Asthma Due to Traffic Pollution

 Key Findings of the Study

-- From 2010-2015, nearly 4 million children developed asthma each year from 2010 to 2015 as a result of exposure to NO2 pollution, mainly derived from vehicle exhaust
+- From 2010-2015, nearly 4 million children developed asthma each year as a result of exposure to NO2 pollution, mainly derived from vehicle exhaust

 - A staggering 13 percent of childhood asthma cases annually globally was associated with exposure to NO2